yssource/crp/src/idioms/encapsulation/headers.md

 ## The essence of the difference

 A C++ program is a collection of translation units.
-Header files are required to make the providing of forward declarations of definitions from other translation units manageable.
+Header files are required to make providing forward declarations of definitions from other translation units manageable.

 A Rust program is a tree of modules.
 Definitions in one module may access items from other modules based on visibility declarations given in the definitions of